adtzlr/ttb/README.md

 ## Credits
 Naumann, C.: [Chemisch-mechanisch gekoppelte Modellierung und Simulation oxidativer Alterungsvorgänge in Gummibauteilen (German)](http://nbn-resolving.de/urn:nbn:de:bsz:ch1-qucosa-222075).
 PhD thesis.
 Fakultät für Maschinenbau der Technischen Universität Chemnitz, 2016.

+# Changelog
+All notable changes to this project will be documented in [this file](CHANGELOG.md).
+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).